flanakin/azure-docs/articles/cost-management/quick-acm-cost-analysis.md

 ![Daily view](./media/quick-acm-cost-analysis/daily-view.png)

-You can **Group by** to select a group category to change data displayed in the top total area graph.
+You can **group by** to select a group category to change data displayed in the top total area graph.
 Grouping lets you quickly see how your spending is categorized by common resource and usage properties, like resource group or resource tags.
 To group by tags, select the tag key you want to group by and you'll see costs broken down by each value for that tag, with an extra segment for resources which don't have that tag applied.
 Note Cost Management only supports resource tags from the date the tags are applied directly to the resource.
 Resource group tags are not supported today.
 Here's a view of Azure service costs for a view of the last month.

 ![Grouped daily accumulated view](./media/quick-acm-cost-analysis/grouped-daily-accum-view.png)